manuelbl/JavaDoesUSB/README.md

 # Java Does USB: USB Library for Java

-> **Development branch for JDK 20**

 [![javadoc](https://javadoc.io/badge2/net.codecrete.usb/java-does-usb/javadoc.svg)](https://javadoc.io/doc/net.codecrete.usb/java-does-usb)

-*Java Does USB* is a library for working with USB devices.
+*Java Does USB* is a Java library for working with USB devices.
 It allows to query information about all conntected USB devices and to communicate with USB devices using custom / vendor specific protocols.
 (It is not intended for communication with standard types of USB devices such as mass storage devices, keyboards etc.)

 The library uses the [Foreign Function & Memory API](https://github.com/openjdk/panama-foreign) to access native APIs of the underlying operating system.
 It only uses Java code and does not need JNI or any native third-party library.
 The *Foreign Function & Memory API* (aka as project Panama) is in preview and will be introduced in a future Java version.
-Currently, it can be used with Java 19 (with preview features enabled).
+Currently, it can be used with Java 19 or Java 20 (with preview features enabled).

+*Note: The main branch and published versions ≥ 0.5.0 work with JDK 20 only.
+For JDK 19, use version 0.4.x.*

 ## Features